Need help with a non-urgent medical or admin request? Contact us online.

 Occasionally we might ask for them to leave but this would be unusual.

-If you require interpretation services please contact us in advance of you appointment and we will arrange this.
+If you require interpretation services, please contact us in advance of your appointment and we can arrange this.

 Communication Difficulties

-Please let a member of our receptionist team know if you require any assistance in communication.
-As we will have resources in place to meet your needs.
-We have a hearing loop available for patients who are hard of hearing, we can organise a sign-language interpreter – please ask at Reception.
+Please let a member of our receptionist team know if you require any assistance in communication, as we will have resources in place to meet your needs.
+We have a hearing loop available for patients who are hard of hearing and we can also organise a sign-language interpreter if notified in advance.

 If you have a suspected infectious disease